 Version 2.0.3 of libavl was released on August 26, 2007.
 This version changed libavl's license from GPLv2 to a mix of LGPLv3, GPLv3, and GFDL.
 It also (again) made libavl compatible with recent versions of Texinfo and fixed a number of other minor problems.

 You can download the preformatted book or a source distribution that will allow you to use the library in your own programs.
 You can also use the source distribution to format the book yourself:

 For an overview of the ideas behind libavl 2.0, see the poster presentation made on April 6, 2001, at Michigan State University.
 This presentation is also available in the original PostScript.

 Version 1.4.0 is the predecessor to 2.0.
 It implemented only the following types of trees:

 Version 1.4.0 is no longer being actively developed, but any reported bugs that affect its behavior will be fixed.
-Source code for libavl 1.4.0 can be obtained from ftp://ftp.gnu.org/pub/gnu/avl.
+Source code for libavl 1.4.0 can be obtained from https://ftp.gnu.org/pub/gnu/avl.

 Several AVL tree libraries are available on the net.
 The following is a list of the ones that I consider to be well-written and generally useful in other code.
 Let me know of any others and I'll add them to the list after checking them out.

 libdict.
 This library implements AVL and red-black trees and several other kinds of dictionary data structures.
-BSD-style license with advertising clause.
+2-clause BSD-style license.

 avlmap.
 A library in C by Phil Howard that provides convenient implementations for several variable types and voluminous documentation in HTML format.
 Very large code; e.g., one included header file is 68 kilobytes.
 GNU Lesser General Public License.